jasmine/jasmine.github.io/_tutorials/sharing_behaviors.md

 Sharing behaviors in tests can be a powerful tool, but use them with caution.

+- Sharing doesn't just remove duplication, it also creates coupling.
+Sharing behaviors makes it more difficult to handle situations where one of the suites involved needs to do something slightly different.
+If requirements change, a function may no longer "fit the mold" like other functions, forcing the developer to do more refactoring than if you had just listed out your tests separately.It's often more important for test code to be decoupled than for it to be DRY.

+- Sharing doesn't just remove duplication, it also tends to make the code harder to understand.
+Readers often need to "ping pong" back and forth between the shared portion and the non-shared portion to understand what's going on.
+It's often more important for test code to be obvious than for it to be DRY.

-- Overuse of complex helper functions can lead to logic in your tests, which in turn may have bugs of its own - bugs that could lead you to think you're testing something that you aren't.
+- Overuse of complex helper functions can lead to more logic in your tests, which in turn may have bugs of its own - bugs that could lead you to think you're testing something that you aren't.
 Be especially wary about conditional logic (if statements) in your helper functions.

 - Having lots of tests defined by test loops and helper functions can make life harder for developers.
 For example, searching for the name of a failed spec may be more difficult if your test names are pieced together at runtime.
-If requirements change, a function may no longer "fit the mold" like other functions, forcing the developer to do more refactoring than if you had just listed out your tests separately.
+Stack traces can also be less useful, particularly in async specs, because they may point only to shared code.

+Good questions to ask yourself if you're considering sharing behavior:

+- Is it important that all the suites in question work the same, or is it just more convenient?
+How confident are you that a change to one of them should affect all of them?

+- What message are you trying to send to future maintainers?
+Are you trying to say "these things should all behave the same"?
+Or is that message just a side effect of de-duplication?

+- How easy is it to understand the resulting test code?

+- How easy is it to debug failures?

+- If the behavior was duplicated instead of shared, how hard would it be to maintain?